abhish12er/weather/README.md

 2. Obtain an API key from OpenWeather.

-Open the project folder and replace the apiKey variable in the JavaScript file with your own API key. const apiKey = 'your_openweather_api_key';
+ Open the project folder and replace the apiKey variable in the JavaScript file with your own API key.
+ *( const apiKey = 'your_openweather_api_key'; )

 3. Open index.html in a web browser.

   Enter a city name in the input field and click the search button to get the weather information.

    Here's a simple and effective README.md file for your weather app:

-markdown